o3de/o3de.org/content/docs/user-guide/editor/entity-outliner-entities.md

 ## Reordering Entities

-When you create entities or instantiate slices, they appear at the bottom of the list in the **Entity Outliner**.
+When you create entities or instantiate prefabs, they appear at the bottom of the list in the **Entity Outliner**.

 **To reorder entities in the Entity Outliner**